The Case For Open Borders: Birth

 If you fall out in a powerful, stable country — congratulations!
 You can live peacefully and read about other countries being bombed in the paper.
 You can travel freely or become a digital nomad, working remotely on a tourist visa.
 Even if you do live somewhere you’ll be an expat, never an immigrant.

-If you fall out in a week or unstable country — too bad.
+If you fall out in a weak or unstable country — too bad.
 You can get bombed but don’t try to leave or you’ll be encouraged to drown at sea or get cholera in a refuge camp.
 You can’t travel anywhere cause you may be trying to escape, and don’t think of trying to work somewhere that would make sense.
 If you do get out you’ll always be an immigrant, or a refuge — potentially diseased, violent or criminal.

 And this is all set before you can lift your head.
 It’s just the luck of the draw.